Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Model Comparison

 \subsection{Fixed Injections}

-In this section, we fix the injection amplitude and spectral indices and we change the noise realization by altering seed number.
-The amplitude parameter is chosen such that the isotropic component of the injected distribution has optimal \ac{SNR}$\approx5$.
+In this section, we fix the injection amplitude and spectral indices and change the noise realization altering the seed number.
+The amplitude parameter is chosen so that the isotropic component of the injected distribution has optimal \ac{SNR}$\approx5$.
 For the injection of Galactic-plane we inject the parameters $(\epsilon_0,\alpha_0)\sim(4.1\times10^{-9},2.0/3.0)$, and $(\epsilon_1,\alpha_1)\sim(4.8\times10^{-9},0.0)$ for the Isotropic injection.
 We compute the \ac{BF} for 500 different noise realizations with designed sensitivity of Advanced LIGO detectors \cite{Prospects_forALIGO} used in Sec.\@\ref{sec:pp-plot}.
-We also used the same prior distribution for this analysis, which is a log-uniform distribution ranging from $10^{-10}$ to $10^{-5}$ for $\epsilon$ and a Gaussian distribution with a mean $2$ and a standard deviation of $1$ for $\alpha$.
-To visualize the distribution of the \ac{BF}s for each analysis with several recovery models or injection campaign, we plot the histogram of the \ac{BF}s, which is shown in Fig.\@\ref{fig:BFhist}.
-Comparing with the non-injection case and the two-component injection cases, the \ac{BF}s for both single- and two-component recovery model against noise model is considerably high.
-However, the \ac{BF}s for two-component recovery model have higher value than those for single-component recovery in the presence of two-component injections on average which implies that the former model statistically fits better to the data with injections.
+We also used the same prior distribution for this analysis, which is a logarithmic uniform distribution ranging from $10^{-10}$ to $10^{-5}$ for $\epsilon$ and a Gaussian distribution with a mean $2$ and a standard deviation of $1$ for $\alpha$.
+To visualize the distribution of the \acp{BF} for each analysis with several recovery models or injection campaign, we plot the histogram of the \acp{BF}, which is shown in \figref{fig:BFhist}.
+Compared with the non-injection case and the two-component injection cases, the \acp{BF} for both the single- and two-component recovery model versus the noise model is considerably high.
+However, \acp{BF} for the two-component recovery model have a higher value than those for single-component recovery in the presence of two-component injections on average, which implies that the former model statistically fits better with the data.